Ibadan Oyo State, Nigeria Travel Guide

 Several compelling locations are accessible for day trips from Ibadan, each an unique glimpse into Nigeria's heritage.

 Consider Abeokuta (1.5-2 hrs drive) for Olumo Rock, Adire making, and Centenary Hall.
-Oshogbo (2 hrs drive) features the UNESCO Osun-Osogbo Sacred Grove and Suzanne Wenger's House.
+Oshogbo (TWO hours drive) features the UNESCO Osun-Osogbo Sacred Grove and Suzanne Wenger's House.

-Venture from Ibadan to experience Nigeria's natural landscapes and deepen cultural appreciation.
+Venture from Ibadan to experience Nigeria's the natural environment and deepen cultural appreciation.

 Old Oyo National Park, a longer day trip, has opportunities for wildlife viewing across savanna and forest.
 Scenic drives through Ibadan's rolling hills are captivating, especially in the wet season.